-I recently wanted to install something within my Ubuntu shell and could not remember what the password was and thought I was stuck, however I found a way of resetting it quickly and easily.
+I recently wanted to install something within my Ubuntu shell and could not remember the password, and thought I was stuck.
+However, I found a way of resetting it quickly and easily.

 - Open Bash on Ubuntu to take note of your Linux username (note that this may or may not match your Windows username)

-- Close your bash session, you need to do this for the following commands to work.
+- Close your bash session; you must do this for the following commands to work.

 - Open a Windows command prompt as Admin